 A: Simple, when you physically possess the serialized property.
-For example, if you are doing a form 1 and making an SBR, you already possess the lower receiver so you can assign it to the Trust before you submit the form 1 with a copy of the Trust.
+For example, if you are doing a form 1 (or eForm 1 through the ATF website) and making an SBR, you already possess the lower receiver so you can assign it to the Trust before submitting the form 1 with a copy of the Trust.

-Conversely, when you are doing a Form 4 (for something you are buying from a dealer or another individual) you will not possess the item until the form 4 comes back with the stamp approved and the item is released it to you; therefor you will not add the serial number of the item you are doing the form 4 for until it is released to you and is in your possession
+Conversely, when you are doing a Form 4 (for something you are buying from a dealer or another individual) you will not possess the item until the form 4 comes back with the stamp approved and the item is released to you.
+More importantly you will not add the serial number of the form 4 item you are transferring until it is released to you and in your possession.

 I’ve heard about adding property to the assignment sheet such as a 1 dollar bill so as not to send it in blank, is that true?

 I have a specific question about the NFA, can you help?